 Dealing with Accidents, Incidents and III-Health and First Aid What we found during the audit ACCIDENT RECORDING: The school should be using the SMBC portal below to report accident injuries and dangerous occurrences https://forms.stockport.gov.uk/accidents-and-incidents/what-are-you-reporting and use the portal to report and record the more serious incidents and especially where incidents involve a "workplace activity", school facilities or equipment.
 Cuts, grazes, and bumps should be managed appropriately via a locally held accident reporting system based at the school.
 Follow SMBC guidance.
 Spillage procedure from SMBC followed.
-All staff are aware of process and procedure to immediately attend to spillages ACCIDENT REPORTING Staff should be aware of the procedures for reporting incidents as required under the 'Reporting of injuries, diseases, and dangerous occurrences regulations (RIDDOR) and should be able to properly identify accidents and incidents which must be highlighted to the Health, Safety and Wellbeing Team at SMBC for reporting to the Health and Safety Executive.
+All staff are aware of process and procedure to attend to spillages immediately ACCIDENT REPORTING Staff should be aware of the procedures for reporting incidents as required under the 'Reporting of injuries, diseases, and dangerous occurrences regulations (RIDDOR) and should be able to properly identify accidents and incidents which must be highlighted to the Health, Safety and Wellbeing Team at SMBC for reporting to the Health and Safety Executive.
+School aware of the procedures.
 ACCIDENT/INCIDENT INVESTIGATION AND MONITORING The school should maintain a well-documented recording system to track and document accidents and incidents.
 The recording of information complies with the law and provides a basis for effective analysis.
 It is recommended that an overview of accidents/incidents be regularly provided to the Head Teacher and Governing body so that trends can be monitored.
+Medical Tracker has been used since September 2024.
 FIRST AID PROVISION (Including early years up to 5 years old where applicable) To comply the school must provide well-resourced first aid arrangements in terms of trained personnel and equipment.
 It is a requirement of the statutory framework that a paediatric first aider is always on school premises when children are present (and at least one person with paediatric first aid on outings) The school has adequate resources in this area.
-SBM updates the register during summer holidays for distribution in September.
+SBM updates the register during the summer holidays for distribution in September.
+39 staff are paediatric first aid trained.
+1 member of staff is EFAW trained.
+(Forest Schools)